• Home

 Even fewer limitations are permissible in respect of the right to provide services cross border, where the services are provided in the trader’s capacity as a home state provider.
 In this case, there is no requirement for establishment or infrastructure in the host state.

 International trade agreements in the area of services are much less developed than in the case of goods.
 The 1995 General Agreement on Trade in Services (GATS) was part of the last major update of WTO rules.
 It was the first multilateral (multi-state) agreement on trade in services.
-Although it follows the broad principles of the agreement in relation to goods (GATT) it is much less comprehensive and much more limited in its scope.
+Although it follows the broad principles of the agreement in relation to goods (GATT), it is much less comprehensive and much more limited in its scope.

 Services schedules cover 155 different categories of services which are defined in the GATS agreements.
 There are four modes of supply namely, supply cross-border, consumption abroad, commercial presence and temporary business travel.
-Under the WTO agreement, the EU has listed the respective categories of services and the modes of supply and the extent to which it liberalises trade in the area concerned.

 The Common Travel Area is an understanding or convention between the United Kingdom, Ireland, the Isle of Man and the Channel Islands.
 It does not have the force of law nor is it formally embodied in an international agreement.
 The Common Travel Area is recognised in EU legislation including the Withdrawal Agreement by way of an exception to the general principles of equal treatment that would be otherwise required to be afforded to other EU states.

-In May 2021 the United Kingdom and Ireland signed a Memorandum of Understanding in relation to the scope of the Common Travel Area.
+In May 2019 the United Kingdom and Ireland signed a Memorandum of Understanding in relation to the scope of the Common Travel Area.
 This has fleshed out many important aspects of the arrangement which had been understood to greater and lesser extents but had not been explicitly documented.

 “People” are usually one of the most important considerations in relation to services.
 UK immigration laws will apply to the EU 26 citizens after the effective date of Brexit.
 Citizens of Ireland will continue to have a right to travel to work in the United Kingdom and have immediate settled status.
 Equally, United Kingdom citizens in the Republic of Ireland will have the same rights to travel, work and have immediate settled status.